-Calhoun Memorial Hwy and College Ave.
+Calhoun Memorial Highway and College Avenue Clemson, SC 29631

 Originally a Southern Railway station, the current Clemson facility was built in 1916.
 The station’s location was in the town of Calhoun, but that city officially became part of the city of Clemson in 1943.

 In 1916, the railroad track expanded and traffic was rerouted from Clemson Street to College Avenue and an overpass built.
 The depot was moved as part of this project, but was relocated again in 2001 and rebuilt because of new boarding platform regulations.

 The city council decided to preserve this landmark in cooperation with Norfolk Southern Railway (the successor to the Southern Railway) and Amtrak.
 The city of Clemson applied for and received grants and other funds totaling $325,000.
 Norfolk Southern agreed to a “bargain sale and donation” of the property to the city for $100,000.
 The external depot was restored to its early twentieth-century appearance in 2001, including demolition of the interior of the old baggage areas.
 The original wood siding was also restored.

 When the city asked for proposals for tenants, the Clemson Chamber of Commerce won that bid.
 Interior renovations made by the chamber included moving the waiting room from the end of the station to the middle of the station, where the telegraph area once sat.
 Additionally, the chamber added a conference area and the chamber’s reception and tourist welcome area as well, with historic artifacts relating to the station and the town.